IoT Programming with Python Training Course

 By the end of this training, participants will be able to:

-- Understand the fundamentals of IoT architecture
+- Comprehend the foundational principles of IoT architecture

 Audience